IMPORTANT SAFETY INFORMATION FOR VIVITROL® (NALTREXONE FOR EXTENDED-RELEASE INJECTABLE SUSPENSION)

 Vulnerability to Opioid Overdose:

-Because VIVITROL blocks the effects of exogenous opioids for approximately 28 days after administration, patients are likely to have a reduced tolerance to opioids after opioid detoxification.
-As the blockade dissipates, use of previously tolerated doses of opioids could result in potentially life-threatening opioid intoxication (respiratory compromise or arrest, circulatory collapse, etc.).
+After opioid detoxification, patients are likely to have a reduced tolerance to opioids.
+VIVITROL blocks the effects of exogenous opioids for approximately 28 days after administration.
+As the blockade wanes and eventually dissipates completely, use of previously tolerated doses of opioids could result in potentially life-threatening opioid intoxication (respiratory compromise or arrest, circulatory collapse, etc.).